openhab/org.openhab.binding.zwave/doc/hank/hkzwso03_0_0.md

 ### Parameter 21: On/Off Status Recovery After Power Failure

 On/Off Status Recovery After Power Failure
-Choose the recovery state for your Smart Plug if power outage occurs.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtChoose the recovery state for your Smart Plug if power outage occurs.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |